Viljandi: Transport

-At the moment, 3 modes of transport can be used – free local buses, road and rail.
-One of the most important is the Viljandi railway station, which was opened in 1897, through which the Lelle-Viljandi railway and the Viljandi-Mõisaküla railway pass.
+The city is served by the Viljandi railway station, which was opened in 1897.
+Government-owned passenger train operator Elron runs multiple daily trains to the capital Tallinn.
+From 1897 to 1973, an additional narrow-gauge track connected the city to Southern border town of Mõisaküla and the Western coastal city of Pärnu.

+National Road 92, running from Tartu to Kilingi-Nõmme, passes through the city.

+Viljandi Airfield (ICAO: EEVI), operated by the local flight club, is located in Päri, Viljandi Parish, but does not have any regular passenger flights.
+During the Soviet occupation, Aeroflot used to operate Tartu-Viljandi-Pärnu-Kingissepa (now Kuressaare) services using Antonov An-2 biplanes.

 Education

 There are 7 schools and 7 kindergartens in Viljandi, a vocational secondary school and a university college.
 Special interests are catered for by a variety of institution providing extracurricular studies and activities in such fields as sports, music etc. The Youth Centre of Viljandi County is successful in offering various information and consulting services.